 Authentication (logging into things) is a long-standing problem.
 Passwords are easy to guess and difficult to remember, while tokens or keys are easy to lose.
 Meanwhile, biometric identifiers like fingerprints are easy to steal and difficult to change (remember the eyeball transplant scene in Minority Report?).

 Passthought authentication allows you think a secret thought to log into things.
 A brainscanning device collects the neural signatures generated as you think your secret thought.
 Passthoughts combine multiple factors of authentication: a knowledge factor (your secret thought), and a biometric-like inherence factor (the unique way you express your thought neurally).
 Unlike two-step multifactor (e.g., entering your password, then receiving a code on your phone), passthoughts combines multiple factors in a single step.

 Our group has achieved 99% authentication accuracy using single-channel, consumer EEG devices, on par with work that used clinical-grade equipment.

-Our group's publications
+Our group's work